ttntm/ttntm/src/blog/2021/21-migrating-to-11ty.md

 ## Why?

 This site is live since 2018 and there's now been 3 major versions of it.
-So, I'm going to start this off with the same one word question that also started last year's [Reboot](/blog/reboot-catharsis/) post: "**why?**"
+So, I'm going to start this off with the same one word question that also started one of last year's post: "**why?**"

 Last week I noticed another one of Hugo's more or less monthly releases and I soon started wondering whether it'd finally be time to update this site.
 For additional context: `ttntm.me` was running based on Hugo 0.58.0 while their current release is 0.82 as of writing this...